LineMetrics/dribble/README.md

 * [beam-erl v0.2.0](https://github.com/darach/beam-erl/tree/v0.2.0/src)
 * [eep-erl](https://github.com/darach/eep-erl)

 As a libary, *dribble* facilitates construction of algorithms via DSL.
-An algorithm is implemented by a single beam flow, and consisting of beam filters|transforms|branches and more complex constructs - `boxes`.
-A `box` provides a runtime behaviour that manipulates stream events and `box` context (partition of beam_flow context), wrapped up in a beam sub-flow.
-Common `box` implementations such as eep `windows` are promoted to first class *dribble* citizens by implementing a plugin behaviour that defines custom DSL and auto wire-up functionality.
+An algorithm is implemented by a single beam flow, and consisting of beam filters|transforms|branches and more complex constructs - `plugins`.
+A `plugin` provides a runtime behaviour that manipulates stream events and `plugin` context (partition of beam_flow context), wrapped up in a beam sub-flow.
+Common `plugin` implementations such as eep `windows` are promoted to first class *dribble* citizens by implementing a plugin behaviour that defines custom DSL and auto wire-up functionality.

 As an OTP application, *dribble* provides a thin process layer to manage algorithms, expose public endpoints, drive eep `window` clock ticks.
 Further functionality - to be considered...